 However, the Pentlands are now largely off-limits for me.
 That’s because, beginning on Boxing Day, people started to flock to the hills in greater numbers than normal and the hills are quite crowded most days.
 (Living right next to the hills means I can see this by simply looking out my window, but social media confirms this, too.)
 This is frustrating to me because I can’t play on “my” hills, but I am also quite blessed to live in the middle of 250-acres of woodlands, so much like the start of this madness, I am just exploring my “back garden” a bit more whilst I wait for an opportunity to escape the estate again.

 Because I am shielding, I do not go to the shops and all my groceries are delivered.
-And whilst the availability of food as improved since the start of this madness last spring, I worried that there might be supply problems at Christmas.
+And whilst the availability of food has improved since the start of this madness last spring, I worried that there might be supply problems at Christmas.
 And whilst the stress and sadness of widowhood Christmases has improved vastly over the years, I worried that any problems with my Christmas feast – during the stress of COVID isolation – would be too hard to manage.
 So, this year I changed up the menu!

 Yes, to avoid food-delivery stress, I opted to have a quite different Christmas and New Year’s feast that included loads of little savoury nibbles and “party food”.
 As most of that is frozen, I began stocking up on treats at the start of December so that I didn’t have to worry about last-minute shortages.
 However, as a shielder, I am also on priority delivery lists, which means that I was able to get Christmas delivery slots easily.
 I didn’t hate the alternative menus, but I certainly will look forward to next Christmas when I can (hopefully) return to my “normal” isolated Christmas traditions.

-One of the pleasant things with Month Ten is that half of it was spent on holiday from work.
+One of the pleasant things about Month Ten is that half of it was spent on holiday from work.
 That meant that I was able to catch up on some of my more enjoyable hobbies, such as swirling and crafting.
 It also gave me time to really think about how best to tackle the return to long-term home working, given the realisations I discussed in my Month Nine review.
 In the end, I have developed a set of 2021 goals and objectives that I hope will make both my professional and personal lives a little more balanced.

 With all of that said, overall I am continuing to manage (mostly) well during this pandemic, especially compared to those who struggle with long periods of isolation or working from home – and those who don’t have the same privileges as I do.
 However, I try to spend time reflecting on how I am doing through daily journaling and blogging – including these monthly reviews.